CR Belouizdad–USM Alger rivalry: The beginning (1962–1990)

+USM Alger first champion of Algeria

 The first meeting between CR Belouizdad and USM Alger took place on September 30, 1962 in a friendly Match.
 The CR Belouizdad, newly created on July 15 of the same year, organized a pre-season tournament at Stade municipal.
 USM Alger was among the teams invited to participate in the tournament alongside JS Kabylie and ESM Alger.
 USM Alger, Algeria's future champion, dominates CR Belouizdad by five goals to one (5–1).
-On 22 December 1963 they met for the first time in an official match in Critériums d'Honneur and ended with a single goal for USM Alger by Krimo Rebih, The 1960s saw little control in favor of The Reds and Blacks However, in terms of titles, Les Belcourtois was the best five titles for one, In the 1968–69 Algerian Cup they met for the first time in the final and ended the match with the victory of CR Belouizdad 5–3, including hat-trick of Hacène Lalmas the first and only in the history of the confrontations between the two clubs.
+On 22 December 1963 they met for the first time in an official match in Critériums d'Honneur and ended with a single goal for USM Alger by Krimo Rebih, after the two first seasons where was little control in favor of The Reds and Blacks they fall to Second Division for four seasons.
+However, in terms of titles, Les Belcourtois was the best five titles for one, In the 1968–69 Algerian Cup they met for the first time in the final and ended the match with the victory of CR Belouizdad 5–3, including hat-trick of Hacène Lalmas the first and only in the history of the confrontations between the two clubs.
 In the seventies the control of the CR Belouizdad on June 28, 1970 met for the second time in a row in the final cup and ended with a heavy result 4–1 for Les Belcourtois, This period witnessed a difference in level between the two teams CR Belouizdad continued to achieve titles, and USM Alger did not achieve anything and its results were not good and most were playing on the fall where they played two seasons in the Second Division in this period.